HydroHeart focuses on subjects surrounding the hydrologic cycle – our planet’s heart!

 - Contribute to the awareness and discussion of current topics concerning our waters and their inhabitants by writing articles, conducting interviews with researchers and experts, etc.

 - Create short documentaries, showing the work of existing projects and initiatives

 - Leverage our community to help raise funds for projects and initiatives through crowdfunding campaigns

-We are a group of people who are done waiting on the world to change… We sincerely believe that, instead of standing by, we must gather the courage to take on individual responsibility to what happens with us and our environment.
+We are group of optimists who are done waiting on the world to change.
+We sincerely believe that, instead of standing by, we must gather the courage to take on individual responsibility to what happens with us and our environment.
 Change starts with each and every one of us, whenever we’re ready to answer that inner call to action.
+And we answered ours.